Murder of Nicola Furlong: Incarceration and release of Hinds

-Hinds was detained in Fuchū Prison, which was standard procedure for the majority of male foreign prisoners in the penal system of Japan.
-As well as being forced to obey strict military-like discipline, inmates are also forced to partake in penal labour according to prison regulations, where they would earn approximately €40 per month working in factories.
-Whilst incarcerated in Fuchū prison, Hinds was classed as a “category-three prisoner” by the authorities, which meant they believed he had only a moderate expectation of rehabilitation.
-Hinds release was originally projected for November 2017, but his parole was denied after prison officials deemed that he had "failed to convince authorities that he was remorseful for Nicola's murder."
-Hinds was finally released from prison on 19 November 2022 and then deported to the United States on a commercial flight.
+Hinds was detained in Fuchū Prison, the standard procedure for the majority of male foreign prisoners in the penal system of Japan.
+As well as being forced to obey strict military-like discipline, inmates are also forced to take part in penal labour according to prison regulations, where they earn approximately €40 per month working in factories.
+Whilst incarcerated in Fuchū Prison, Hinds was classed as a “category-three prisoner” by the authorities, which meant they believed he had only a moderate expectation of rehabilitation.
+Hinds's release was originally projected for November 2017, but parole was denied after prison officials deemed that he had "failed to convince authorities that he was remorseful for Nicola's murder."
+Hinds was released from prison on 19 November 2022 and then deported to the United States on a commercial flight.

 Post-trial developments

 Shortly after returning to Ireland, the Furlong family announced they would launch a civil action against the Keio Plaza Hotel and sue for negligence, alleging they broke Japanese law by not checking if Nicola was on the guest register and allowing Hinds to bring her up to his room in a wheelchair while unconscious.

 In late 2015, James Blackston appeared as a backing dancer in the video for the Chris Brown single "Wrist", and in early 2016 Blackston posted on Instagram to thank all those who supported him when he was incarcerated in Japan, while simultaneously dismissing the case as "an unfortunate imbroglio all around".

-In 2023, Richard Hinds posted pictures on his Facebook account of him performing on tour with Sean2 Miles at the Wiltern Theater in Los Angeles and playing piano at the Faith Covenant Church in his hometown of Memphis, Tennessee.
+In 2023, Hinds posted pictures on his Facebook account of him performing on tour with Sean2 Miles at the Wiltern Theater in Los Angeles and playing piano at the Faith Covenant Church in his hometown of Memphis, Tennessee.
 Hinds had earlier confirmed in a radio interview with WKRA-FM that he planned to go on tour as a pianist.